Recital Participation Requirements

 A Concert, Recital, Rehearsal Set-Up Form must be completed and submitted through the private instructor two (2) weeks prior to the event date to guarantee that a stage and recording crew and a piano tuning are scheduled.
 Submit the Form to the Events Coordinator in the Equipment Room.

 The student is responsible for submitting to the Department of Music Office a photocopy -ready program two (2) weeks before the recital date.
 All programs must use the Concert/Recital Program Format template.
 Failure to follow this timetable and use the template may result in the programs not being ready, thus requiring the student to print the programs at his/her expense.

 The Department will print 40 copies of the student recital program via LRC with a request from the studio instructor.
 Four copies of the printed program must be given to the Department of Music Office for record-keeping purposes (three copies for licensure compliance and one copy for the student's personal file).

 The Department of Music records all performances involving students and faculty and archives one copy of the recording in the Volpe Library and Media Center.
 Completing the Concert, Recital, Rehearsal Set-Up Form two (2) weeks before the recital date guarantees a recording crew for the recital.
 The Department charges a fee of $25 for recording degree recitals.
-This fee appears on the student's Fee Statement when he/she enrolls in a degree recital course.
+The recital recording fee is due two weeks prior to the date of the recital.
+The recording fee is payable in cash or check only, to be submitted with the Set-Up Form, to Dr. Hansen..
 The student receives one CD-format copy of the recital recording.